alex-cui/rshell/README.md

 Lastly, if a semicolon is encountered, the command will simply be pushed into the vector, and start anew.

+Every command will be executed by using execvp.
+We will first make a fork to duplicate the program.
+We will check the PID as the child program has a PID of 0, and the parent program has a PID of greater than 0.
+We will execute the command only in the child program, as a program ends when a system call is used.
+We error check by using perror after each system call, as it will not give any error message without it.

 When the loop is broken by using the special exit command, the program will simply end.